 In a quart size bottle (old apple cider vinegar bottles are a convenient choice), combine all ingredients.
 Place a tight lid on the jar and allow it to sit in a warm or room temperature spot in your home.
 If your home tends to be cool at night, consider getting a Seedling Heat Mat.
 Just sit the bottle on top of the mat and out of direct sun light.
 After 1-2 days of fermentation (watch for bubbles rising to the top of the bottle and if you are unsure your bevi is ready, give the lid a slight twist and listen for a gas release), you will have a lovely probiotic rich bevi.

 This post was generously contributed by Monica Ford of Real Food Devotee.
-Check back next Friday for more delicious recipes from Monica that will make your mouth water and your tummy purr.
-If you’re lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.
+Monica's delicious recipes will make your mouth water and your tummy purr.
+If you're lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.

 nummy!